broadinstitute/shared-workflows/docs/README.md

   `1.12.2`
 - `terragrunt_directory`: The environment directory from which Terragrunt should run.
 Default: `prod`
-- `terragrunt_version`: The version of Terragrunt to use when validating.
-  Default: `0.85.0`
 - `use_terragrunt`: If set to true, use Terragrunt instead of Terraform.
   Default: `false`